FeNN-DMA: A RISC-V SoC for SNN acceleration: Results

 The additional IPs required to access external memory add an overhead of around \SI{32}{\percent} in terms of LUTs and FlipFlops to the FeNN-DMA SoC.
 However, the resource usage of the single-core FeNN-DMA SoC is still remarkably similar to the fixed-function system although FeNN's support for external memory enables it to simulate many more neurons and synapses than \emph{any} other system.
 This demonstrates the advantages of wide vector architectures on FPGAs, as the cost of programmability, i.e. the RISC-V host processor, is amortised across many vector lanes.
 Furthermore, this wide architecture allows each FeNN core to use 16 high-density URAM memories to implement its vector memories rather than the BRAMs which are the limiting resource in many other state-of-the-art designs.

-Finally, we performed `vectorless' power estimation using Vivado and removed the estimated power use of the PS (ARM Cortex-A53 CPU, Mali GPU etc).
+Accurately measuring the power usage of FeNN-DMA is difficult.
+The Kria KV260 development board only exposes a single INA3221 power monitor connected to the power rail driving the entire SoC, meaning there is no way to separate the power usage of FeNN-DMA running on the PL from the quad-core ARM Cortex-A53 CPU, Mali GPU etc in the PS.
+Additionally, because FeNN is designed to be controlled from Ubuntu running on the PS, it is impossible to perform meaningful post place-and-route simulations of the whole system and thus generate the switching activity files required to produce a more accurate power estimation.
+Instead, the best we can do is perform a `vectorless' power estimation using Vivado and remove the estimated power use of the PS (ARM Cortex-A53 CPU, Mali GPU etc).
 Measured in this way, the single-core SoC requires a dynamic power of \SI{0.53}{\watt} and the dual-core around \SI{0.70}{\watt}.
 These values are not dissimilar to fixed-function systems with similar resource usage.